Aging & Health A to Z

 Delirium and Functional Impairment

-If an older patient is suddenly—over a period of hours—unable to cope with the everyday functions of daily life, you should suspect that he or she may be suffering from delirium.
-This is particularly the case if the person is also depressed or suffering from dementia.
+If an independent older patient is suddenly—over a period of hours—unable to cope with the everyday functions of daily life, you should suspect that he or she may be suffering from delirium.

-When a patient who has recently had surgery becomes delirious, his or her chances of recovering full function in their daily life are much worse than if they do not have delirium.
+When a patient who has recently had surgery becomes delirious, his or her chances of recovering full function in their daily life are slowed or diminished compared to those who do not have delirium.
 About 40% of older surgical patients develop delirium after surgery.

-Because delirium occurs so often after surgery in older patients, and since it raises the risk of poor functioning afterwards, it is extremely important to identify and correct and treat the factors that have brought it on.
+Because delirium occurs so often after surgery in older patients, and since it raises the risk of poor functioning afterwards, it is extremely important to prevent and correct, and treat the factors that have brought it on.